Package 'bnns'

 out_act_fn

-• 1 for linear (default)
+• 1 or "linear" for linear (default)

-• 2 for sigmoid
+• 2 or "sigmoid" for sigmoid

-• 3 for softmax
+• 3 or "softmax" for softmax

 iter